rkoesters/rkoesters.github.io/index.md

 Site under construction
 -----------------------

-The about page and the blog are still under construction, so be patient.
-But don't expect them to ever be complete, that's just asking too much.
+The about page is still under construction, so be patient.
+But don't expect it to ever be complete, that's just asking too much.